-Q) What intrigues you most about Physics?
+Q.9) What intrigues you most about Physics?

-It is a science which quantifies and predicts precisely the future based on the most fundamental cosmic laws appearing in their purest and rawest form.
+It is a science that quantifies and predicts precisely the future based on the most fundamental cosmic laws appearing in their purest and rawest form.
 But nothing is perfect!
 There are always errors and variations in everything.
-Here, Physics uses statistics, again quantifies precisely, this randomness of our mother nature.
+Here, Physics uses statistics, again quantifying precisely, this randomness of our mother nature.
 And it all works!
 One can rather just sit here on the Earth and put an object in an orbit around the entire Earth or the Sun!,

 That too knowing beforehand what trajectory it would follow in the following years!

-Q) Any resources or helpful notes that you would like to recommend to the JAM aspirants?
+Q.10) Any resources or helpful notes that you would like to recommend to the JAM aspirants?